Rajivkumawat3/weather_Assignment/README.md

 # weather_Assignment
-clone folder on your local pc and run http://localhost:5003 in your web browser to access the ui. the input should be comma saperated in  input box
+clone folder on your local pc and run http://localhost:5003 in your web browser to access the ui. the input should be comma saperated in  input box and to run the backend use command nodemon